Why I believe I have the perfect business model!

 Ok, let me summarize up to this point.
 Low cost, high commission products.
 Great opportunity for the big money sales on 401K rollovers or other transferring of assets.
 Easy issue products.
 A “Season” when prospects are conditioned to make changes.
 Hmmmm…..
 Do I need to go on?
 OK, I will.

 Let me address the power of level commissions.
 First let’s put this into perspective.
 There is a big lie in the life insurance business regarding renewals.
 Many life products have 1-2% renewals.
 Many, many term policies have zero renewals.
 Whole life tends to be ok with renewals, but I don’t think it is even a comparison with Medicare products.
 I’m going to throw some numbers at you from the perspective of a strong producer’s commission potential.
-Let’s start with 300 Medicare supplement sales in a calendar year duplicated in following years:
+Let’s start with 300 Medicare supplement sales in a calendar year duplicated in the following years:

 300(sales) x $316(avg commission) = $95,040.00 annual commission

-These exact numbers are dependent on many factors such as geographic area you work and type of plan on which you focus.
+These exact numbers are dependent on many factors such as the geographic area you work and type of plan on which you focus.
 Regardless, you should end up at these numbers.

 Now, suppose the above agent did the same level of production year 2.
 Of course, this assumes the agent didn’t improve his craft or numbers which doesn’t make sense.
 But also let’s assume there was a 10% lapse rate (which is a fair percentage to use).